Form design: from zero to hero all in one blog post

 maxlength attribute.
 Many users don’t look at the screen as they type, so they won’t notice that some of their keystrokes were ignored until they look up.

 Use a character count instead.

 spellcheck="false" to stop browsers automatically changing user input on fields that expect grammatically incorrect data—like email addresses and passwords.

 Use the right input type.
-On mobile it will provide users with a more useful keyboard.
+On touch devices it’ll provide a dedicated keyboard.

 Don’t mix up radio buttons and checkboxes.
-And remember you can have more than 7 options on a page.
+Remember you can include more than 7 options.

 Use three separate text boxes for dates.
 Only use a date picker when users need to find a date in relation to another, or if they need to know the day, week or month that the date relates to.
 Date pickers are tricky, so you can use mine.

 Use a stepper component to help users make small numerical adjustments quickly and easily.